Registered Nurse (RN) Letter of Recommendation Samples

 The recommendation letter strengthens the position of a nurse.
 It does so mainly by demonstrating how the nurse in question deserves to be considered for the position applied for, the scholar being sought, and so on.
 It mainly reveals the experience of the nurse as well as her suitability for the same.

-Writing an exemplary registered nurse (RN) letter of recommendation gives the recommended nurse a chance to stand out from the numerous applications sent to employers in the nursing sector.
+Writing an exemplary (RN) letter of recommendation gives the recommended nurse a chance to stand out from the numerous applications sent to employers in the nursing sector.
 Where the contents of a nursing reference letter are always unique and specific to the applicant, they should be categorized into several sections that make up a nursing reference letter.

 Step 1: Craft a strong introduction

-First and foremost, the recommender should introduce themselves, the nurse being recommended, and state the nature of their relationship.
-An introduction basically states how and where the recommender interacted with the nurse and for how long.
+First and foremost, the recommender should introduce themselves, and the nurse being recommended, and state the nature of their relationship.
+An introduction states how and where the recommender interacted with the nurse and for how long.
 The introduction should be brief and to the point, about 2-3 sentences.

 I am the Head Nurse at St. John’s Medical Hospital, and I write this letter in favor of Peggie Williams.
 I am very honored to have worked with Ms. Williams from 2015-2019 (four years) at St. John’s, where she worked as my deputy.